opentok/learning-opentok-web/README.md

 created in a session.
 A stream is created when a client publishes to the session.
 The `streamCreated` event is also dispatched for each existing stream in the session when you first connect.
 This event is defined by the StreamEvent object, which has a `stream` property, representing stream that was created.
-The application listens to the `streamCreated` event and subscribes to all streams created in the session using the `Session.subscribe()` method, as shown
+The application adds an event listener for the `streamCreated` event and subscribes to all streams created in the session using the `Session.subscribe()` method:
-below:

-    // Subscribe to a newly created stream

-    session.on('streamCreated', function(event) {
+    // Subscribe to a newly created stream session.on('streamCreated', function(event) {
-      session.subscribe(event.stream, 'subscriber', {
+      var subscriberOptions = {
         insertMode: 'append',
         width: '100%',
         height: '100%'
+      };
+      session.subscribe(event.stream, 'subscriber', subscriberOptions, function(error) {
+        if (error) {
+          console.log('There was an error publishing: ', error.name, error.message);
+        }
       });
     });

-The subscribe method takes four parameters:
+The `Session.subscribe()` method takes four parameters:

 * The Stream object to which we are subscribing
-* The DOM element or DOM element ID (optional) that the subscriber video replaces
+* The target DOM element or DOM element ID (optional) for placement of the subscriber video
 * A set of properties (optional) that customize the appearance of the subscriber view
-* The completion handler function (optional) that is called when the `subscribe()` method completes successfully or fails
+* The completion handler function (optional) that is called when the method completes successfully or fails

 ## Recording the session to an archive